MarcusWentz/NftExamples/README.md

 ## Overview

-NFT animation deployed to Rinkeby test network as an ERC721 token with Fleek to host Metadata securely.
+NFT animation deployed to Sepolia test network as an ERC721 token with Fleek to host Metadata securely.

+Deployed and verified smart contract source code Sepolia NFT contract.

 ## Verify Contract With Hardhat

-Deployed and verified smart contract source code Sepolia NFT contract.

 Deploy
 ```